AHCSS00193

 Qualification

-On successful completion of this course, you will be awarded AHCSS00068 Production Horticulture Technology Skill Set.
+On successful completion of this course, you will be awarded AHCSS00193 Production Horticulture Technology Skill Set.
 Students who successfully complete only one or more units of competency within this Skill Set will receive a Statement of Attainment.
 (By enrolling in this course, Ironwood Institute does not guarantee a learner will successfully complete and receive the Award).

 Qualification Pathways

-Certificate III in Landscape Construction, Certificate III in Arboriculture, Certificate IV in Horticulture, Certificate IV in Sports Turf Management, Certificate IV in Parks and Gardens, Certificate IV in Production Nursery, Diploma of Horticulture.
+Certificate III in Horticulture, Certificate III in Landscape Construction, Certificate III in Arboriculture, Certificate IV in Horticulture, Certificate IV in Sports Turf Management, Certificate IV in Parks and Gardens, Certificate IV in Production Nursery, Diploma of Horticulture.

 Work-based Training